-www.PapaCambridge.com At the end of the test you should make an assessment of the candidate's pronunciation, according to the candidate's pronunciation to the candidate's pronunciation to the candidate's pronunciation to the candidate's pronunciation to the candidate of the candidat fluency, following the guidelines given in the Marking Instructions.
-While you may use the opport of the candidate's introduction to the topic to assess these factors, your final assessment must based on the candidate's overall performance.
-Exceptional performance in the role play situations (ie one in which a fluid and natural conversation develops) should be rewarded by a high impression mark.
+www.PapaCambridge.com At the end of the test you should make an assessment of the candidate's pronunciation, a fluency, following the guidelines given in the Marking Instructions.
+While you may use the opp of the candidate's introduction to the topic to assess these factors, your final assessment mus based on the candidate's overall performance.
+Exceptional performance in the role play situations one in which a fluid and natural conversation develops) should be rewarded by a high impression mark.